victoralexander132/Raman_Processing/README.md

 conda create -n raman python=3.7
 ```
 Change "raman" with the name you want for your new environment.
 When conda asks you to proceed, type y

-Then activate the environment with
+Then activate the environment with:
 ``` [bash]
 conda activate raman
 ```
-Now that we've activated the environment, we'll install the needed packages with the command
+Now that we've activated the environment, we'll install the needed packages with the command:
 ``` [bash]
 conda install <package name>
 ```